ohmyzsh/ohmyzsh/plugins/kube-ps1/README.md

 | `KUBE_PS1_CTX_COLOR_FUNCTION` | No default, must be user supplied | Function to customize context color based on context name |
 | `KUBE_PS1_HIDE_IF_NOCONTEXT` | `false` | Hide the kube-ps1 prompt if no context is set |

-In case you would like to have more control over kube environment context, you can tackle:
+For more control over the Kubernetes environment context, you can adjust:

 | Variable | Default | Meaning |
 | :------- | :-----: | ------- |